 A personal card is exactly what it sounds like – it’s a personal credit card that you can get for yourself if you have a decent enough credit score.
 Like any credit card, it appears on your credit report, so anyone that pulls your credit report will be able to see that account.
 Most of you reading this probably have at least one personal credit card in your wallet.

-A business credit card, in contrast, is a credit card that (surprise, surprise) is made for people who have businesses.
-The typical reason someone might get a business credit card is to help track their expenses.
+A business credit card, by contrast, is a credit card that (surprise, surprise) is made for people who have businesses.
+The typical reason someone might get a business credit card is to help track their expenses and to keep their personal spending separate from their business spending.
 It’s much easier to track your business expenses when you’re putting them all on one card.
 At the end of the year, all you have to do is pull up what you spent on that card, and you know exactly what your expenses are for the year.

 Advantages of Business Credit Cards